-They say that you need four wheels on your wagon, and although they do drive pretty well in that state – but after a bit of an unfortunate incident, I came away having come to the conclusion that cars really are better with five.
-It was the end of a long week, and driving on some back lanes to avoid a rather annoying traffic jam on a dual carriageway, a moment’s inattention led to us clipping a kerb…
+They say that you need four wheels on your wagon but, after a bit of an unfortunate incident, I came away having come to the conclusion that cars really are better with five.
+It was the end of a long week and, driving on some back lanes to avoid a rather annoying traffic jam on a dual carriageway, a moment’s inattention led to us clipping a kerb…

-There was a bang from the nearside front, that woke us up, and before we knew it, we were slowing down – already suffering from that sick feeling in the stomach knowing the tyre’s gone down.
+There was a bang from the nearside front, which woke us up, and before we knew it, we were slowing down – already suffering from that sick feeling in the stomach knowing the tyre’s gone down.
 Once parked up in a safe place, it was time to inspect the damage, and it wasn’t good.
-The front tyre was indeed down, and worse than that, the wheel had a whacking great dent in it.
-Bugger.
+The front tyre was indeed down and, worse than that, the wheel had a whacking great dent in it.
+Bugger!

-Popping the boot and having a look under the boot floor, and we were reminded of the fact that MINIs don’t come with a full-sized spare wheel.
-In fact, it’s worse than that – there’s no spacesaver either.
-Like so many new cars, all you get now is a can of tyre sealant, and a 12V compressor for re-inflating the standard fit Michelins.
+Popping the boot and having a look under the boot floor, we were reminded of the fact that MINIs don’t come with a full-sized spare wheel.
+Actually, it’s worse than that – there’s no spacesaver either.
+Like so many new cars, all you get now is a can of tyre sealant and a 12V compressor for re-inflating the standard fit Michelins.
 Yup, if you want a spare wheel, you can have a spacesaver, but only if you specify it as an optional extra.

-And looking at the image above, it was fairly obvious this puncture repair kit wasn’t going to cut it.
+A look at the image above will tell you it was fairly obvious this puncture repair kit wasn’t going to cut it.
 We did try, but – yeah – not a hope of reinflating our tyre on its damaged steel wheel.
 Time to call MINI’s emergency helpline.
 A few minutes later and with our co-ordinates passed on, we were reassured that a recovery truck was on its way to pick us up.
-The friendly operative asked where we needed to be, and I just suggested we dump the car at the local dealership, Wollaston MINI, and we’ll make our own way home.
+The friendly operative asked where we needed to be and I just suggested we dump the car at the local dealership, Wollaston MINI, and we’ll make our own way home.

-While the MINI was in the shop, my partner ended up running my Dacia Sandero (that’s another story), and I put the potential cost of all of this out of my mind.
+While the MINI was in the shop, my partner ended up running my Dacia Sandero (that’s another story) and I put the potential cost of all of this out of my mind.
 Two days later, and Paul drops me a line – the new Michelin, which cost £89, was on the new front wheel, and the dealer’s tyre fitter swapped my rear off the less-damaged wheel and onto another for £25.
-On top of that, the dent had been sorted for £35, and it’s all been washed and valeted, and ready for collection.
-Talk about excellent, and unobtrusive, service.
+On top of that, the dent had been sorted for £35, it’d all been washed and valeted and was ready for collection.
+Talk about excellent and unobtrusive service.
 I suspect it might have been a whole lot more painful if it wasn’t running on those cheap, yet stylish, steelies.